thiagovilla/stock-price-monitor/README.md

 - Add other stock exchanges (e.g. NASDAQ, JPX etc.)
 - Send push notifications
+- SPA/DRF/PWA?

 ## Creative Process

-### Version `0.1.0`
+### Version `0.0.0`

 I first watched [this crash course](https://www.youtube.com/playlist?list=PL-51WBLyFTg2vW-_6XBoUpE7vpmoR3ztO) on YouTube and read [this guide](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django) on MDN to get a hang of Django.
-How do I code in Python/Django what I already do in Node/Express?
+I needed to learn how to code in Python/Django what I already did in Node/Express: routes, models, views, controllers, authentication, authorization (permissions) etc. Additionally, I also wanted to know how to schedule jobs and send email for the price monitor and buy/sell alert services respectively.

+Next I considered whether to develop the app as a traditional server-side rendered (SSR) web app (serves HTML) in Django or a modern [JAM stack](jamstack.org) single-page application (SPA) coupled with a web *service* (serves data) in Django REST Framework (DRF).
+Although I would personally go in production with the latter for [obvious reasons](jamstack.org/why-jamstack), I ultimately chose the former for this MVP to __focus on business logic__.
+(I did add the SPA/DRF version to the roadmap, though.)
+Either way, the app should follow the [twelve-factor](12factor.net/) methodology.

 #todo expand these topics:

-- Then considered SSR web app w/ Django or SPA + web service w/ Django REST Framework - pros and cons
-- Decided for web app w/ Django for MVP and then move to SPA + web service to showcase skills
 - Data entry (price fetch) most critical component at this point - find API else web scraper
 - Also considering a time series DB for the stock prices - classic application of TSDBs

+### Version `0.1.0`

 ## Notes